-Paramedic Science is currently offered at both the Meridian Health Science Center and the Idaho Falls campus.
+Paramedic Science is offered at both the Meridian Health Science Center and the Idaho Falls campus.

 Why Choose the ISU Paramedic Science Program?

-- The only accredited Associate of Science program in Paramedic Science in Idaho.
+- Idaho's only accredited Associate of Science program in Paramedic Science

 - You'll have the ability to make $40k or more, working only 8 days a month